robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 <figure class='cell-b40 cell-t30'>
   <img class='w-100 center opacity-7' src='/images/essays/futures/printshop.jpg' />
-  <figcaption class='cite-wide'>An engraving by Jan Collaert I ca. 1600.
+  <figcaption class='cite-wide'>An engraving by Jan Collaert I, made around 1600, that shows the bustling and cramped conditions of a print shop.
 Source: <a href='http://www.metmuseum.org/toah/works-of-art/34.30(5)/'>The Met</a></figcaption>
 </figure>

 What about accessibility and the preservation of the text?
-Making sure that everyone can simply read the text in every browser is more important than just about any interesting typographic flourish that we can implement.
+Making sure that everyone can simply read the text in every browser is more important than just about any typographic flourish that we can implement.
 And so with that in mind, whenever we stumble over a new feature for the web we have to question whether it will truly improve the reading experience.

 Subsequently, if we focus on those two readers that Indra mentioned then we ensure that we don’t become too cynical or dogmatic[^26] about crazy new features that might impact typesetting on the web.
-In the past, I’ve seen many experienced typographers dismiss new features that browsers afford them, only for those technologies to become a vital part of what typography now means on the web.
+In the past I’ve seen many experienced typographers dismiss new features that browsers afford them, only for those technologies to become a vital part of what typography now means on the web.
 So I think there’s a constant risk of assuming that typography will always work in a familiar way; challenging what we know about typography is the first step to contributing to its future.

 That’s the most beautiful and interesting part about the future of typography – that there isn’t one future, but many.
 We can synthesize conflicting technologies, and previous typesetting methods, or we can listen to the fictional arguments between two ghostly printers and imagine what might have occurred if their ideas and skills were combined together.